Professor Adriaan van Klinken

 - Director, Leeds University Centre for African Studies

-Having a broad interest in the role of religion in African societies today, the particular focus of my research is on issues of religion, gender, sexuality and public life in contemporary Africa.
+Having a broad interest in the role of religion in African societies and cultures today, the particular focus of my research is on issues of religion, gender, sexuality and public life in contemporary Africa.
 The geographical focus of my work has mostly been on Zambia and, more recently, Kenya.
 Methodologically I embrace a ‘scavenger approach’ that creatively borrows methods, concepts and theories from disciplines across the arts, humanities and social sciences.
 I weave these approaches together in an attempt to analyse and understand religion as a social, cultural and political category intricately connected to the multiple dimensions of human life in Africa and beyond.
 I’ve increasingly become interested in creative and arts-based methodologies and in working with local communities and actors as agents of social change.

 My research has developed around the following themes: